Why You Should Be Investing in Employee Retention

 And prioritizing your employees does not need to happen at the expense of your customers.
 In fact, it’s the opposite.
 According to customer service software company, RightNow Technologies, 82% of customers leave a company because of a bad customer service experience.

 And who’s more likely to provide better service to your customers?
 Employees who are happy and engaged at work.
-Point of sale system, Revel Systems, says these workers are three times more creative, 31% more productive and generate 37% higher sales than their less engaged peers.
+Harvard Business Review says these workers are three times more creative, 31% more productive and generate 37% higher sales than their less engaged peers.

 Align data, gathered from Align’s NPS survey tool, confrimed that engagement and transparency leads to happier employees and greater productivity.